jjpeleato/wp-starter-boilerplate/public/wp-content/plugins/redirection/readme.txt

 = 3.7 =
 * Requires minimum PHP 5.4.
 Do not upgrade if you are still using PHP < 5.4

+= 4.0 =
+* Alters database to support case insensitivity, trailing slashes, and query params.
+Please backup your data

 == Changelog ==

+= 4.0.1 - 2nd Mar 2019 =
+* Improve styling of query flags
+* Match DB upgrade for new match_url to creation script
+* Fix upgrade on some hosts where plugin is auto-updated
+* Fix pagination button style in WP 5.1
+* Fix IP match when action is 'error'
+* Fix database upgrade on multisite WP CLI

+= 4.0 - 23rd Feb 2019 =
+* Add option for case insensitive redirects
+* Add option to ignore trailing slashes
+* Add option to copy query parameters to target URL
+* Add option to ignore query parameters
+* Add option to set defaults for case, trailing, and query settings
+* Improve upgrade for sites with missing tables

 = 3.7.3 - 2nd Feb 2019 =
 * Add PHP < 5.4 message on plugins page